-Honors English 8 - The Honors English 8 course is designed to meet the same objectives as those taught in our standard 8^{th} grade English curriculum at much higher levels of intensity.
-This may mean alternative texts, broader expectations for literary analysis, and an accelerated pace in accordance with students' mastery of prerequisite knowledge and skills.
+Honors English 8 - The Honors English 8 course is designed to meet the same objectives as those taught in our standard 8th grade English curriculum at an advanced level.
+This may mean alternative texts, broader expectations for literary analysis, and an accelerated pace following students' mastery of prerequisite knowledge and skills.
 Students must meet the placement criteria to register for this course.